drivera123/LDRS591/_pages/unit-4-learning-activities.md

 6. Does the purpose of the study follow logically from the statement of the problem and the literature review?
 7. Is the purpose consistent with the study's overall approach?

-Make sure that you include your article reference, quality rating (0-3) and also the rationale/evidence for your rating in your response.
+Make sure that you include your article reference, quality rating \(0-3\) and also the rationale/evidence for your rating in your response.
 Please post your evaluation on your blog.

-Add your post to the "Learning Activities" and "Unit 4" categories.
+Make sure you add a link to this page in your post.

+##### Categories for this post:

+* ldrs591
+* Unit 4
+* Learning Activity 28

-### Learning Activity 7: Blog post 4
+### Learning Activity 29 - Blog post

 Prepare a brief 250- to 500-word response to the following:

-As a consumer of research reports, the most important thing(s) for me in the introduction section of a high-quality research report is/are . . .
+As a consumer of research reports, the most important thing\(s\) for me in the introduction section of a high-quality research report is/are . . .

 Close with one question that invites further comment and discussion.

-Please post this reflection brief to the "Learning Activities" and "Unit 4."
+Make sure you add a link to this page in your post.

+##### Categories for this post:

+* ldrs591
+* Unit 4
+* Learning Activity 29